nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Updates a task from the list displayed<br>
 Format: `update todo/schedule INDEX description/date/start/end/status/priority  NEW_VALUE`

-> Updates the description/date/start/end/status/priority of the task at the specified `INDEX` from todo tasks or schedule as specified.<br>
+> Updates the description/date/start/end/status/priority of the task at the specified `INDEX`<br> from todo tasks or schedule as specified.<br>
   The index refers to the index number shown in the current listing.<br>
   The index **must be a positive integer** 1, 2, 3, ...